Sylius/Sylius/docs/api/checkouts.rst

 ~~~~~~~~~~

 payments[X][method]
-    The id of the payment method, where X is the shipment number.
+    The id of the payment method, where X is the payment number.
     Leave empty to add new

 Response